ee292d/labs/lab0/README.md

 Logging in remotely is one of the steps that's most likely to cause problems, because there are so many variables that affect the process, from your laptop's operating system, to the Wifi equipment, to the board itself.
-Here are some techniques that can help fix common errors.
+The Raspberry Pi team have put together [a great guide](https://www.raspberrypi.com/documentation/computers/remote-access.html#ip-address) to figuring out what's going wrong, but  here are some techniques that can help fix common errors.

 ### Finding the Address of the Board